auth0/docs/articles/migrations/guides/liveid-api-deprecation.md

 The `strategy_version` will be set to '2' for users that last logged in with Azure AD, to '1' for users that logged in with Live Connect recently, and will not be present for users that did not login recently.
 You can use this field to better interpret the profile content.

-Note that the `user_id` field will be the same regardless of the API used to connect with Microsoft.
+Note that the `user_id` field will be the same regardless of the API used to connect with Microsoft, even if you had to create another application to use Azure Active Directory v2.

 **Permissions**